 Data for their SVI approach were sourced from several different agencies.
 Overdose data came from the Bureau of Vital Stats, ER data came from the Bureau of Health, mental health departments shared drug related arrests, and the American Community Survey (ACS) was sourced for community factors.

 The method and results were eventually discussed and shared across six stakeholder meetings.
-In these meetings variable weighting and variable changes were discussed and decided on.
+In these meetings variable weighting and variable changes were discussed and determined.
 These meetings corresponding with HIV care regions, where approximately 50 invitations were sent out, per meeting.
 A wide variety of attendees contributed to the process including mental health staff, police, coroners, non-profit staff, and even school representatives.

 Visually speaking, maps were developed and shared at stakeholder meetings to help communicate the draft results of the method and ranking outcomes.
 Maps were provided with final outcomes as well as individual variables such as some of the community factors.
 ESRI software including ArcGIS published maps for key variables.
 Certain variables were chosen over others to address and avoid small number issues in presenting data.

 For outreach, Missouri’s team placed community-level calls with vulnerable counties and used data to apply for action grants for HIV blood born work.
 Five local agencies were reviewed and selected for funding.
-The jurisdictional vulnerability assessment (JVA) work was also used for individual project evaluation in the state and if appropriate staffing is made available results will be used again next year for evaluation of certain project success.
+The jurisdictional vulnerability assessment (JVA) work was also used for individual project evaluation in the state, and if appropriate staffing is made, available results will be used again next year for evaluation of certain project success.

-Missouri ended up with limited time for dissemination given the lengthy approval process at the State-level.
-The full report will eventually end up on a website with related resources.
-The final website will be made available ahead of a presentation to the public health department.
+Missouri finished with limited time for dissemination given the lengthy approval process at the State-level.
+The full report will eventually post on a website with related resources.
+This website will be made available ahead of a presentation to the public health department.
 The presentation will cover the important subjects over a 90-minute period.
 Additionally, presentations will be made on live webinars, posters will be made, and outreach calls placed.
-Some additional focus will be provided to rural counties which don’t often get as much attention, but where health outcomes can be critical.
+Some additional focus will be provided to rural counties which often fail to get as much attention, but where health outcomes can be critical.
 For example, Missouri had a significant Hepatitis A outbreak in a rural county area.

 Missouri’s team found that overall, the work has taken longer to get done than originally anticipated, and the team had to set limits to the project scope with only one year of funding available.
 It was also challenging for their team not to have the funding available to hire more staff.
 On a more positive note, stakeholder meetings in the middle of the process timeline turned out to be very affective and useful for drafting content for the final report.
 For these meetings, facilitators were hired to collect written content and to capture stakeholder ideas from parties less willing to speak publicly.
 Missouri gathered written comments and obtained helpful input from stakeholders in this way.